nagygr/rustman/rust.md

 docker build . -t gtkcross
 ```

-The `cd` into the root of the Gtk-based Rust project that you want to compile
+Then `cd` into the root of the Gtk-based Rust project that you want to compile
 and issue:

 ```bash